arnaveenkumar/flask_fast/README.md

 ## Features

 * Added a dark theme
+* Up next:
-* Up next (1): Edit tasks, Create timestamps for the created tasks.
+     * Edit tasks, Create timestamps for the created tasks.
-* Up next (2): Removing the Delete button for a cleaner UI.
+     * Removing the Delete button for a cleaner UI.
 Users can delete tasks by either checking the radio button or clicking the ‘X’ icon in the task list.
-* Up next (3): Embedding calender.
+     * Embedding calender.

 I'll be adding several features in the coming days.